-Surplus funds from food services will allow us to upgrade our current tents to all-weather restaurant quality tents with sides at the 5 elementary buildings, including gas generators and heaters.
-These can be used for outdoor classrooms or meal service if necessary.
+Surplus funds from food services have allowed us to upgrade our current tents to all-weather restaurant quality tents with sides at the 5 elementary buildings, including gas generators and heaters if tents are still required when the weather turns colder.
+These can be used for outdoor classrooms or meal service as necessary.